 DOD Support Infrastructure Management

-The Department of Defense (DOD) manages a global real property portfolio that consists of more than 555,000 facilitiesincluding barracks, commissaries, data centers, office buildings, laboratories, and maintenance depotslocated on more than 5,000 sites worldwide and covering more than 28 million acres.
-With a replacement value of close to $850 billion, this infrastructure is critical to maintaining military readiness, and the cost to build and maintain it represents a significant financial commitment.
+The Department of Defense (DOD) manages a global real property portfolio that consists of more than 562,000 facilities—including barracks, commissaries, data centers, office buildings, laboratories, and maintenance depots—located on more than 5,000 sites worldwide and covering more than 28 million acres.
+With a replacement value of about $850 billion, this infrastructure is critical to maintaining military readiness, and the cost to build and maintain it represents a significant financial commitment.

-Since designating this area as high risk in 1997, GAO has reported on challenges DOD faces in reducing excess and obsolete infrastructure, sustaining facilities, and achieving cost savings and efficiencies in base support by eliminating duplication of support services where bases are in close proximity to one another or adjacent to one another.
-Because DOD has made significant progress in addressing issues regarding planning and funding to sustain facilities, GAO narrowed the defense infrastructure high-risk area in GAOs 2011 high risk update to focus on two remaining issues: reducing excess infrastructure and achieving cost savings and efficiencies in base support.
-Since GAOs 2011 update, DOD has made near-term progress in reducing excess facilities but progress on its long-term demolition plans beyond fiscal year 2013 are unclear and DOD believes that it continues to have significant excess capacity relative to the planned force structure.
-DOD has not made significant progress in realizing the anticipated cost savings and efficiencies envisioned to be gained through joint basing since GAOs last update.
-Therefore, additional actions by DOD are needed in these two areas, based on GAOs criteria to warrant removing the high-risk designation for DODs defense support infrastructure management.
-Challenges also persist with the government-wide management of federal real property (see Managing Federal Real Property for an update on this topic).
+Since designating this area as high risk in 1997, we have reported on long-term challenges DOD faces in managing its portfolio of facilities, such as reducing excess infrastructure, sustaining facilities, providing facilities needed to support several simultaneous force structure initiatives, and achieving cost savings and efficiencies in base support through its joint basing initiative.
+Because DOD has made significant progress in addressing issues regarding planning and funding to sustain facilities, we narrowed the defense infrastructure high-risk area in our 2011 high risk update to focus on two remaining areas: (1) reducing excess infrastructure and (2) achieving cost savings and efficiencies in base support through eliminating duplication of support services where bases are in close proximity to or adjacent to one another.
+In our 2013 high-risk update, we reported that DOD continued to have significant excess capacity relative to its planned force structure and had not made significant progress in realizing the anticipated cost savings and efficiencies envisioned to be gained through joint basing.
+Therefore, DOD needs to take additional actions to address these two areas, based on our criteria for removing areas from the High Risk List.

 Achieving Cost Savings and Efficiencies in Base Support